The Geeze & Me

 A musician, educator, composer, director, and performer, BJ has worked with the vocal dept. of Southwestern College since 2009; is host of KPBS Spectrum (airing every Saturday at 5:30PM), a program about arts and culture in SD; serves as baritone soloist at All Saints Episcopal Church in Hillcrest since 2010 and as an instructor/music director for J*Company Youth Theater since 2012.
 Composed original scores for San Diego-based short films (Mustang Love, The Fad and Furriest: A Documentary) with Cane Toad Productions, starred in short film Meetchu In Machu Picchu: A Musical Journey, by Larry Zieger.
 The voice of a character in the soundtrack to Dinner for God, a novel & CD by Rayme Sciaroni.
 In addition to having a private vocal studio, BJ is a vocal instructor at Francis Parker School and a frequent guest performer with the music ministry at the USD.

 Writer and editor, known for Cake (2006), The Brothers Flub (1997) and Scream Queens.
-Produced Beat Poet, Ginger Gregorian, Soapbox, Science, The Herlock Society and "old" projections for The Geeze & Me.
+PRODUCER for Beat Poet, Ginger Gregorian, Soapbox, Science, The Herlock Society and "old" projections for The Geeze & Me.
 Awesomely creative.

-Producer/Editor over 200 commercials, music videos and documentaries, and currently the short film "My Mom And The Girl" starring Valerie Harper.
+Producer/Editor over 200 commercials, music videos and documentaries, and currently the short film "My Mom And The Girl" starring Valerie Harper chosen for Cannes Film Festival.
+Onward and upward, Don!

 Intrepid Theatre Company, the Old Globe Theater, SDSU Theater Dept., Comic Con International.
 BA in Stage Management.